-2:1 bachelor’s degree or equivalent, plus high merit (65+) in a Master’s degree or equivalent, preferably in Social Policy or Public Policy and a high merit (65+) in dissertation.
+The minimum entry requirement for this programme is an upper second class honours (2:1) bachelor's degree (or equivalent), plus high merit (65+) in a master’s degree or equivalent, preferably in social policy, or public policy and a high merit (65+) in the dissertation.

 Months of entry

 Social policy at LSE is about the development, design, analysis, and evaluation of public policies.
 We cover a wide range of policy areas including crime, education, migration, population, social disadvantage, inequalities, and social security.
 The issues underpinning our work are global in application.
 What determines the needs, rights, and wellbeing of citizens and non-citizens?
 What is, and what should be, the roles of the state, the family, the market, and civil society?

 This programme offers the chance to undertake a substantial piece of work that is of publishable quality and which makes an original contribution to the field of social policy.
 You will begin on the MPhil, and will need to meet certain requirements to be upgraded to PhD status.

 You will be offered supervision in a wide range of specialist topics and will become a member of a vibrant and exciting research community.
-You will have access to a full collection of UK, US and EU public documents, parliamentary papers and statistical data as well as use of high-class networked computer facilities dedicated to research students, in the Social Science Research Laboratory within the Department.
+You will have access to a full collection of UK, US and EU public documents, parliamentary papers and statistical data as well as use of cutting edge networked computer facilities dedicated to research students, in the Social Science Research Laboratory within the Department.